“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

-Graduate schemes can take many different formats, depending on the employer, but usually allow graduates to experience many different aspects of both the role and the organisation through a variety of placements.
+Graduate schemes can take many different formats, depending on the employer.
+They allow graduates to experience many different aspects of both the role and the organisation through a variety of placements.

 Graduate schemes typically last for two years (although they can vary between one year and up to three years).
 They offer a new graduate the chance to ‘dip their toe in the water’ before committing themselves.

 The ideal time to start looking for a graduate scheme is at least one year before you graduate.
-Many graduate schemes start to be advertised between October – November each year, so you need to identify which companies you would like to apply to and get your application in early.
+Many graduate schemes start to be advertised between August-November each year, so you need to identify which companies you would like to apply to and get your application in early.

 An increasing number of employers have ongoing or open recruitment processes meaning that in principle, they take applications all the year round.
 Despite this flexibility, it is still advisable to get your application in early as they are sometimes known to make offers from the start of the application period.